-In order to conduct the review to improve the usefulness and reliability of corporate disclosure (hereinafter this "Review"), JICPA has established the Special Committee on Reviewing Corporate Disclosure and Corporate Governance (hereinafter the "Special Committee").
+In order to conduct the review to improve the usefulness and reliability of corporate disclosure (hereinafter this "Review"), JICPA has established the Special Committee on Corporate Disclosure and Governance (hereinafter the "Special Committee") in September 2019.
 The Committee members include executive members responsible for the quality control of audits, corporate governance or integrated reporting in auditing firms, in addition to JICPA's executive board members responsible for corporate disclosure and audits and assurance.
-Furthermore, individuals with insights into corporate management and governance, who have served in such positions as independent directors in Japan's leading companies, and investors have participated in the Committee.
-The Special Committee has held six meetings and summarized this Interim Report after vigorous discussions.
+Furthermore, individuals with insights into corporate management and governance, who have served in such positions as independent directors in Japan's leading companies, and an investor have participated in the Committee.
+The Special Committee has held a total of nine meetings, six meetings before and three meetings after the publication of the Interim Report, and summarized this Report after vigorous discussions.

 The Special Committee decided to look at four topics in the review after identifying issues to be addressed with respect to corporate disclosure and grouping such issues.
-First, in identifying issues to be addressed, the Committee took into account the following three aspects in the discussion with reference to the views of the experts from the standpoints of independent corporate directors and investors, aside from the viewpoint of those engaged in financial statements audits and other assurance services, based on the recognition that corporate disclosure should underpin sustainable value creation cycles in the entire capital market.
+First, in identifying issues to be addressed, the Committee took into account the following three aspects in the discussion with reference to the views of the experts from the standpoints of independent corporate directors and investors, aside from the viewpoint of those engaged in financial statement audit and other assurance services, based on the recognition that corporate disclosure should underpin sustainable value creation cycles in the entire capital market.

-1. Corporate governance
+1 Corporate governance